 Shift Lift Approach influences Software Development in several ways.

-Given below are few key points about Shift Left:
+Given below are a few key points about Shift Left:

-- Shift Left approach provides, high importance to Testing with which the roles and responsibility of the testers increase immensely.
+- The shift Left approach provides, high importance to Testing with which the roles and responsibilities of the testers increase immensely.

 - With the responsibility being increased for the Testing team, the team just does not focus on ‘Testing the software to identify the bugs’, but proactively works with the team right from the initial stages to plan and build a robust and effective testing strategy by providing a great Test leadership and guidance to the team by focusing on the long-term vision of the product, rather than just taking the responsibility of the testing work.

-- Shift Left approach also encourages Testers to adopt Behavioral driven development BDD and Test-driven development TDD, which helps in preventing the defects induction into the software.
+- The shift Left approach also encourages Testers to adopt Behavioral driven development BDD and Test-driven development TDD, which helps in preventing the defect’s induction into the software.